 Local democracy during coronavirus

 After making the request, a Democratic Services Officer will contact those who have registered to speak confirming arrangements and logistics.
-This includes spending time helping people feel comfortable participating in a virtual meeting.

 Speakers will continue to have a maximum of 3 minutes to speak.